GITEDOS/Supermart-sales-analysis/README.md

 - **Shampoo** had the highest **average profit margin** at **35.33%**, making it the most profitable product.

 ✔ **Recommendation:**
-- Prioritize marketing and sales for high-margin products like **Sampo**.
+- Prioritize marketing and sales for high-margin products like **Shampoo**.
 - Identify similar high-margin opportunities to boost overall profitability.

 ---